-I hate that I even acknowledge this and let it bother me because honestly I know I’m incredibly lucky on so many levels.
-All I really want to do is appreciate the fact I have the privilege to own my body in the first place.
+I hate that I really even acknowledge this and let it bother me because honestly I know I’m incredibly lucky on so many levels.
+All I really want to do is appreciate the fact I have the privilege to own my body and put one foot in front of the other.

-Things I’ve been taught, expectations presented to me, images, comments, judgments made about me, looks up and down … the list goes on.
+However, it’s not necessarily my fault that I feel this way, nor is it yours if you feel the same.
+My perception of my physical self is simply a product of my life thus far, things I’ve been taught, expectations presented to me, images, comments, judgements made about me, the looks up and down, the list goes on.
 I collected them all up and organised them into a diatribe against myself.

 Now, wait a minute…